-Perhaps the most significant challenge for businesses and individuals on Norfolk Island, when it comes to banking and insurance services, is the complete inability to obtain a loan.
+Perhaps the most significant challenge for businesses and individuals on Norfolk Island, when it comes to banking and insurance services, is the very restrictive loan environment.
+Recently it has been the case that people on Norfolk Island could not apply for loans due to the poor rating of the Island regarding risk.
+More recently, loans are able to be applied for, but due to the risk rating through Australian Prudential Regulation Authority whereby Norfolk Island is seen as less than a Category 4 risk as a location, the Loan to Value Ratios (LVRs) make it very hard for an ordinary citizen to apply.
+For a business loan, the LVR is 65% and a residential loan is 80%.
+If the prospective loan taker has existing assets it makes it easier to qualify, however for those who do not, it is a very restrictive environment.
 It makes it extremely challenging for businesses to be able to invest in improving and upgrading their offerings and tourism infrastructure.
 This creates a vicious cycle of underinvestment in product, which, in turn, jeopardises the tourism industry.